AnthonnyMitch/README-Generator-/README.md

   Step 3: Answer questions to generate README file.

-  Step4: Open the new README.md file the look at the result.
+  Step4: Open the new README.md file and the look at the result.

   Step 5: if need to modified something just go to the new README file and change things.